dogadogan/InfraredTags/README.md

-#### 5) Set top layer thickness and air gap thickness (1.38mm and 1.92mm respectively for White PLA and IR PLA)
+#### 5) Set top layer thickness and air gap (tag) thickness
+   - We used 1.38mm and 1.92mm for White PLA and IR PLA, respectively.
+   - However, we recommend that you calibrate these values by first printing a test checkerboard as shown in the CHI'22 paper.

 #### 6) Export STLs:
    - For single-material, right click "single material" and click "bake".
-For multi-material, right click on both "multi material" and "IR filament"
+For multi-material, right click on both "multi material" and "IR filament".
-   - A black wire mesh should appear in the perspective screen
+   - A black wire mesh should appear in the perspective screen.
-   - Simply highlight it with your mouse then navigate to File > Export selected and save somewhere in your file system
+   - Simply highlight it with your mouse then navigate to File > Export selected and save somewhere in your file system.
-   - Note: for multi material you need to bake and export each mesh seperatley that way you have both the internal PLA component and the outer IR PLA component.
+   - Note: For multi-material, you need to bake and export each mesh separately.
+That way, you will have both the internal PLA component and the outer IR PLA component.
 <p align="center">
    <img  height="200" src="https://github.com/HCIELab/InfraTags/blob/main/public/readme_img/sm_save.png">
 </p>